keywoongbae/My-Daily-Research/README.md

 <hr>

-## Research on the robustness of Diffusion Generative models (Inha University)
+## Research on the robustness of Diffusion Generative models

 ### 2023-10-02